Listening to the voice.

-The ancient Greek city underwent many changes in it’s appearance and conception.
-It’s image and the way in which it’s inhabitants perceived it was evaluated differently from the course of historic reflections.
-Some of the changes gave rise to quite different evaluations of the city’s proper function, and quite different deﬁnitions of what an ideal city was and should be - quite some of those assumptions may well apply to current uncertainties.
+The archaeological site and active excavation, with all its layers of history, is the ideal place to reflect on the ‘city as a construct’ and to explore the sensual aspects of space as well as the social and political dimensions of the city.
 Underneath the well preserved city structure of the ancient place it becomes very clear that it was Hippodamus greatest achievement: recognizing that urban planning was about more than engineering a functional city.
 It was about creating an environment that expressed and nurtured the ideals of its citizens.

 is going to listen underneath the surface and in between the obvious findings.
 Ancient Messene will be transformed in to a vast platform for artistic production and presentation, discussion and intermediation of sound art and music in public spaces through a variety of formats in a direct interrelation with the local context and a vital exchange with a local and international audience.

 Curated by: Carsten Stabenow